hashicorp/terraform-provider-aws/website/docs/r/lb_listener_rule.html.markdown

 Query String Blocks (for `query_string`) support the following:

-* `values` - (Required) List of query string pairs or values to match.
+* `values` - (Required) Query string pairs or values to match.
 Query String Value blocks documented below.
+Multiple `values` blocks can be specified, see example above.
 Maximum size of each string is 128 characters.
 Comparison is case insensitive.
 Wildcard characters supported: * (matches 0 or more characters) and ? (matches exactly 1 character).
 To search for a literal '\*' or '?' character in a query string, escape the character with a backslash (\\).
 Only one pair needs to match for the condition to be satisfied.

 Query String Value Blocks (for `query_string.values`) support the following: